 The ISO validates interchange transactions and confirms them with adjacent balancing authorities prior to implementing them as scheduled interchange.
 Additionally, the ISO assesses interchange transactions for reliability purposes, adequacy of transmission rights, and ensures market awards are not exceeded prior to E-Tag implementation.
 The ISO uses the interchange transaction scheduling software to process E-Tags, and when necessary, curtails/adjusts or denies E-Tags that do meet requirements.

-The interchangeInterchange transactionTransaction schedulerScheduler (ITS) manages interchange transactions, provides Net Scheduled Interchange (NSI) to the ISO’s energy management system (EMS) and real-time market.
-The interchange transaction scheduler also facilitates hourly NSI and Net Actual Interchange (NAI) checkout with adjacent Balancing Authorities (BA).
-In plain terms, the interchange transaction scheduler informs each balancing authority’s systems on the expected net energy transfers across the interties.
+The Interchange Transaction Scheduler (ITS) manages interchange transactions, provides Net Scheduled Interchange (NSI) to the ISO’s energy management system (EMS) and real-time market.
+The ITS also facilitates hourly NSI and Net Actual Interchange (NAI) checkout with adjacent Balancing Authorities (BA).
+In plain terms, the ITS informs each balancing authority’s systems on the expected net energy transfers across the interties.
 The individual and aggregate NSIs for each hour is based upon validated E-Tags.

-E-Tag Adjustments and curtailments
+Tag Adjustments and curtailments

 ISO market-automated E-Tag adjustment applies to all E-Tags and is performed based on bid type.
 The ISO market does not adjust E-Tags when it is not the Transmission Service Provider (TSP) or the Market Operator (MO) on the E-Tag.
 The ISO notes that E-Tag curtailments are mostly performed during abnormal system conditions that may require operator action to bring the system to a reliable state.